 The initial stage of the sunflower lasted 6 days.
 In this period, the Kc was constant with a value equal to 0.6.
 In this phase, the Kc varies, mainly, due to the evaporation of the soil, and should consider the frequency of wetting.
-This Kc value is equal to that found by Júnior et al. (2013) in the Catisol I cv in the Apodi-RN plateau.
+This Kc value is equal to that found by Júnior et al. (2013) in cv.
+Catisol I in the chapada do Apodi-RN.